gyrostable/gyroscope-landing/_staff_members/ariah.md

 image_path: /images/Ariah Klages-Mundt.png
 twitter: aklamun
 bio: |
-  PhD applied math @Cornell (upcoming).
-DeFi researcher with influential track record, including predicting Black Thursday-like crises in Dai.
-Prior quant development experience in financial technology sector
+  DeFi researcher with influential track record, including predicting Black Thursday-type crises in Dai.
+Ariah is completing a PhD in applied math at Cornell, is a Bloomberg Fellow and Commercialization Fellow, and has prior quant development experience in the financial technology sector.
 links:
   - icon: fab fa-twitter
     url: https://twitter.com/aklamun